-3. Think of it as building a publication.
+3. Think of it as a building a publication.
 What is your niche?
 Who is your audience?
 What kind of content would your audience want?
 What kind of publication you would like to have at the end of the semester?

 5. Consider your own conflict of interests.
 For example, if you are the Student Government President you should not try to cover student government as a journalist.

-EXAMPLES OF PAST STUDENT BLOGS
+SAMPLE OF PAST STUDENT BLOGS

-Backyard Buzz – Do-it-yourself beekeeping in South Jersey
+Backyard Buzz – Do it yourself beekeeping

 A Flash of Light – Lightning awareness in NJ

 Rediscovering the Grove – A historical perspective on Pitman, NJ

 RU having fun?! – Everything Rowan activity related, for students who want the best college experience